 After his schooling, Ron went to work for the family trucking business.
 He said that although he spent a lot of time away from home on long-haul trips, he made a point to attend as many of his children’s athletic competitions as he could through the years.

 Ron also said that although he and Ed Donahue did not hang out with each other while in school together, they would become friends during Eric and Andy’s years playing sports together in school.
-The parents would sit together at the Rebels basketball games, and at home football games, Ron set up a tailgating tent behind the gridiron’s south end zone and grill food for players to enjoy afterward.
+The parents would sit together at the Rebels basketball games, and at home football games, Ron set up a tailgating tent behind the gridiron’s south end zone and grilled food for players to enjoy afterward.

 When their sons went off to college, Luanne and Ron Watt and Ed and Angela Donahue drove in separate cars, met at the stadium and enjoyed pregame tailgating together.

-Ron remembers the October 2009 day that he was outside his home painting fenders – by this time, late in the first decade of the new millennium, the family trucking business WTI had transitioned to manufacturing fiberglass truck fenders – when Ed Donahue drove up to the Watt residence.
+Ron recalled the October 2009 day that he was outside his home painting fenders – by this time, late in the first decade of the new millennium, the family trucking business WTI had transitioned to manufacturing fiberglass truck fenders – when Ed Donahue drove up to the Watt residence.
 Ed had come over to inform Ron he was dying of cancer.
 Ed, a couple weeks shy of his 59th birthday, died two weeks later, Ron said.
 “That was a sad moment.”
 After that, Angela rode along with the Watts to the college games the rest of 2009 and all of 2010.

 Because Eric and Andy were such good friends, Andy said, “It’s safe to say we know our darkest secrets about each other.”